Can a Borrower Rent Out a Home Purchased with a VA Loan?

 But can a homeowner paying a VA mortgage rent the home out?
 Is this allowed under the terms of the VA home loan?

-The short answer is no–but there are options.
+The short answer is no — but there are some options.

 The reason a VA borrower isn’t allowed to rent out the property is because of the primary occupancy rule.
-VA mortgage loan rules require the borrower to certify they will use the property as their primary residence.
-No investment properties or summer homes may be purchased with a VA mortgage.
+VA loan rules require the borrower to certify they will use the property as their primary residence.
+No investment properties or summer homes may be purchased with a VA loan.